zeamador/lattice-recipes/README.md

     - application specific code
     - divided into models, views, and controllers folders
  - `lattice-recipes/docs/`
-    - requirements documentation including feature descriptions for major releases
+    - requirements documentation including both descriptions and reflections
     - design documentation and diagrams
     - changelogs for documentation
     - feedback from customers, users, and team-members